processmining/non-atomic-declare-miner/README.md

 non-atomic-declare-miner
 ========================

-PROM plugin to discover a declare model from non atomic event logs
+ProM plugin to discover a declare model from non atomic event logs

 More information on how to use Non Atomic Declarative Miner are in the Wiki!